KAUSSHIK/SwipeHire/README.md

 # SwipeHire - A new way to hire and get hired
 ## The Mobile Application
 SwipeHire is a swipe-based matching app (like Tinder) made to streamline the recruitment process.
 The app serves as a portal to hire candidates for open positions.
 The hiring manager of a company sees the candidates and chooses who is fit for the next round of interviews by 'swiping' on them.
-Think of it as an offspring of LinkedIn and Tinder
+Think of it as an offspring of LinkedIn and Tinder.

 ## Features
 The first two are mainly to aid the Hiring Manager, and the last one is a brief overview of the features the candidate can access.
 ### 1) ↔️ Swipe Functionality
 Hiring Managers will use this new method to 👍 'like', 👎 'dislike', or 🔁 'save for later' the résumés they encounter by means of swiping, just like how you would swipe on profiles on Tinder.
-This efficient method reduced the time spent on hiring by 40!
+This efficient method reduced the time spent on hiring by 40%

 ### 2) Messaging
 What is the point of being liked by a Hiring Manager if you can not schedule an interview?
 To tackle this issue, our app implemented a real-time messaging technology using WebSockets where the Hiring Manager can reach out to the candidates they 'liked.'